 The cost of the solicitation of revocations of consent will be borne by the Company.
-The Company estimates that the total expenditures relating to the Company's consent revocation solicitation (other than salaries and wages of officers and employees) will be approximately \$\\$, of which approximately \$\\$ has been incurred as of the date hereof.
+The Company estimates that the total expenditures relating to the Company's consent revocation solicitation (other than salaries and wages of officers and employees) will be approximately \$600,000, of which approximately \$450,000 has been incurred as of the date hereof.
 In addition to solicitation by mail, directors, officers and other employees of the Company may, without additional compensation, solicit revocations by mail, in person or by telephone or other forms of telecommunication.

 The Company has retained D.F.
-King & Co., Inc. as proxy solicitors, at an estimated fee of \$ plus reasonable out-of-pocket expenses, to assist in the solicitation of revocations.
+King & Co., Inc. as proxy solicitors, at an estimated fee of up to \$200,000 plus reasonable out-of-pocket expenses, to assist in the solicitation of revocations.
 D.F.
 King & Co., Inc. will also assist the Company's communications with its stockholders with respect to the consent revocation solicitation and such other advisory services as may be requested from time to time by the Company.
+D.F.
+King expects that approximately 100 of its employees will assist in the solicitation.
 The Company will reimburse brokerage houses, banks, custodians and other nominees and fiduciaries for out-of-pocket expenses incurred in forwarding the Company's consent revocation materials to, and obtaining instructions relating to such materials from, beneficial owners of the Common Stock.
 In addition, D.F.
 King & Co., Inc. and certain related persons will be indemnified against certain liabilities arising out of or in connection with the engagement.